GodelTech/auth-service/README.md

 - *https://gitlab.godeltech.com/gte-internal/python/identity-server-poc*

 ##### Running docker:
+We have docker-compose.dev.yml and docker-compose.yml where the first one will run postgresql, pgadmin and redis.
+And the docker-compose.yml will create a separate network and run postgresql, pgadmin, redis and app all together.
-First you need to switch to DockerAppSettings
-In src/config/setup.py make: app_env = DockerAppSettings().app_env
-And run the following command
+If you want to spin up all services, first you need to switch to DockerAppSettings In src/config/setup.py make: app_env = DockerAppSettings().app_env And run the following command
-- *docker-compose -f ./docker-compose.dev.yml up*
+- *docker-compose -f ./docker-compose.yml up*

 You may run another command in a second terminal to execute tests with the following command
 - *docker exec -it identity-server-poc_app_1 sh -c "pytest -ra -cov tests"

+Or run the following command to run just postgresql, pgadmin, and redis services
+- *docker-compose -f ./docker-compose.dev.yml up*

 ##### Starting poetry: